top of page

 Pissing Blood

-Water
+Water math

 In nice weather, 3L per person per day.
 Hot is 4L or about a gallon per person per day.
 Some cold winter projects can be 2L per person per day.
-At about 2lbs per 2 liters (yes, mixing metric with freedom units is fun, try it), a 2 person x 3-day ascent at 3L rations is 18 liters or 36lbs.
+At about 2lbs per liter (yes, mixing metric with freedom units is fun, try it), a 2 person x 3-day ascent at 3L rations is 18 liters or 36lbs.
 A 3-person x 5-day ascent at 4L rations is 60 liters or 120lbs!!!
 Don't forget you have to hike to the base and hike off the top, but it weighs a lot so only take what you need.
 If you climb The Nose in under two hours, just take a drink before starting, and you'll be fine.
 Also consider your meals, if every meal is freeze-dried, you may have to take more water for that.
 If you do Lurking Fear, El Cap in 2 nights 3 days with 2 people in 70F degrees with freeze-dried meals, 3L is a good ration (18 total liters) plus 2 extra liters for food and the hike down.

 There are two main methods of transportation.
 2-liter bottles or gallon jugs.
 2-liter bottles are easier to pack without gaps at the bottom of your haul bag creating a solid base.
 They are also easier to clove hitch or barrel knot the neck for an attachment point.
 If you buy 10 bottles, get the generic tonic water for $1 each and it doesn't have syrup at the bottom that takes forever to rinse and wash out forever tasting like coke.
 Unless you like tonic water, pour it out, cut off the labels so you don't risk littering, and give it a paracord attachment point around the neck.
 If you want gallons, don't buy the milk jug-looking kind!!!
 The lids are NOT bomber and can break in your haul bag.
 Also, like any bottle, cut the labels off these before you go up - don't litter.
 Gallon jug necks are not prominent enough, especially for size and weight to just paracord under it.
 The safest way to make it so you can clip them in is to run webbing under the entire thing.
 Duct taping it in place can be nice because you have duct tape if you need it.
 Jeremiah's Nalgene he climbs with is also covered in duct tape so it's ready at a moment's notice.
 Just make sure your attachments are bomber or they could kill someone if you drop them.